“Don’t be so touchy-feely”… heard from not too many people ever!

 There are many purported health benefits to Therapeutic Touch as well, but again, this post is about hands-on “touch therapies” like massage & structural integration.

-If you are interested in learning more about Healing/Therapeutic Touch modalities, and to find a qualified Practitioner in Australia – GO HERE
+If you are interested in finding a qualified Practitioner in Australia or learning more about Healing/Therapeutic Touch modalities…

 Why is physical touch so important anyway?